canada-ca/canada-ca.github.io/_posts/2017-08-15-Starting_a_business.markdown

 ![Annie speaking at World IA Day 2017](/images/AnnieWorldIADay_794x443.jpg "World IA Day")

 Explore more about Starting a business:
-* Use the Business menu at the top of the page to see the Canada.ca Starting a business steps and find out if your business name idea is unique by via the new Choosing a name step
+* Use the Business menu at the top of this page to see the optimized Starting a business steps
 * More on the Steps template and research evidence in the post [User needs drive new templates: Steps](https://canada-ca.github.io/category/2017/08/09/evidence-based-template-designs.html)
 * See the full decision flow diagram for starting a business  [start a business decision map](/images/Starting_a_business_decisions_Nov2016_1194x818.png)
 * The importance of the logic flow map for the Starting a business project in [Bringing logic to a government design sprint](https://www.linkedin.com/pulse/bringing-logic-government-design-sprint-lisa-fast)